muurtikaar/mega-morse-tutor/README.md

 FROM, OUT OF OR IN CONNECTION WITH THE SOFTWARE OR THE USE OR OTHER DEALINGS IN THE SOFTWARE.

+## Schematics

+The schematics show an LM2596 buck converter and a PAM8403 Amplifier module.

+## Wiring Diagrams

+The wiring diagrams show a simple voltage regulator using a 78L05 IC and a couple of electrolytic capcitors.
+This is from building Stand-alone Arduinos.
+The transistor amp was borrowed from the schematic of the K3NG Keyer.
+These just show that brand new modules do not have to be purchased in order to build this circuit.

+## Porting the W8BH Morse Tutor to a Mega2560

+The file pin-assignments.txt shows the original Blue Pill pins used, and the corresponding Mega2560 pins that I used to 'port' the W8BH Morse Tutor to the Mega2560.
+I used a RobotDyn Mega 2560 Pro Mini without a USB port.
+Your Mega 2560 Pro Mini may have a USB port.
+Or, you may use a Mega 2560 R3 full size development board.

 ## RESOURCES

 Full 8 part Morse Tutor Tutorial (PDF) available at: